 - Brands need to be transparent and aware of changing norms in society.
 A marketing strategy for a specific gender audience does not exist for many brands.

-- Being first gives you an edge over the competition, but it doesn’t eliminate the competition that comes next.
+- Being first gives you an edge over the competition, but it does not eliminate the competition that comes next.

-- Brands need to be clear about their vision and constantly communicate it with their audience while remembering to be fearless.
+- Brands need to be clear about their vision and constantly communicate it with their audience without forgetting their fear.

 - Be innovative.
-Technology is always making us think of new ways for our brands to reach consumers, which directly impacts product design.
-Embrace this change and discover ways to use technology in your favor instead of viewing it as an obstacle.
+Technology is always letting us find new ways for our brands to reach consumers, which directly impacts product design.
+Embrace this change and find ways to use technology in your favor instead of viewing it as an obstacle.

-All things considered, will new entrants take market-share away from White Claw?
-Even though being first to market and in the minds of consumers is a very powerful marketing strategy, competition with new entrants is getting tougher.
-According to Nielsen, sales of Hard Seltzer in off-premise channels grew 213% last year to about $1.5 billion, and $496 million in 2018, up 169% year-over-year.
-This year, the market continues to experience triple-digit growth, driven by increasing consumer demand, expanded availability of established brands, and new product launches.
-It remains to be seen, but we are confident that White Claw will remain the market leader, even if its share of the larger market is smaller.
+Will the new entrants take market share away from White Claw?
+Although being first to market and in the minds of consumers is a very effective marketing strategy, competition from new entrants is becoming increasingly fierce.
+This year, the market continues to see triple-digit growth driven by increasing consumer demand, expanded availability of established brands and new product launches.
+It remains to be seen, but we are confident that White Claw will remain one of the leading players in the hard seltzer market.